-If you asked anyone in my team what agile practice is most responsible for our success over the past eight years, I bet they'd answer "retrospectives".
-At the start of every two-week sprint, we spend time talking about the previous sprint, identifying areas that need improvement, and thiinking of ways to overcome obstacles.
-But I wonder if it's not so much the retrospectives themselves, as the small experiments (to borrow Linda Rising's term) we try to address our problem areas.
+If you asked anyone on my team what agile practice is most responsible for our success over the past eight years, I bet they'd say retrospectives.
+At the start of every two-week sprint, we spend time talking about the previous sprint, identifying areas that need improvement, and thinking of ways to overcome obstacles.
+But I wonder if it's not so much the retrospectives themselves, as the "small experiments" (to borrow Linda Rising's term) we perform to try to address our problem areas.

 As our PO was burdened with more responsibilities, he started to run late on preparing the story checklists.
 The downward slide started slowly.
 At our sprint planning, he'd say, "Oh, I am still working on the checklist for this one story, but I'll have it ready soon."
 Or, "I'm waiting to hear from the head of sales to get the final requirements for this, I'll let you know as soon as I know."
 We're agile, we're flexible, we have a lot of domain knowledge, so we felt we could cope.